… it is not fitting even to judge what is simple in itself in heavenly things on the basis of things that seem to be simple among us.

 In general, there is a sort of opacity, even awkwardness, to Ptolemy’s writing, especially when he is providing a larger frame for a topic or presenting a philosophical discussion.

-Ptolemy gets down to business in analyzing the sun’s motion.
+Ptolemy gets down to business by analyzing the sun’s motion.
 This is tricky for several reasons.
 For one, the sun does not travel parallel to the “fixed stars” (so called because the stars do not position change relative to one another), but rather at an angle, which Ptolemy calculates to be around 23 degrees.
-We now know this is due to earth’s axial tilt, but for Ptolemy is was the obliquity of the ecliptic.
-Also, the angle that the sun travels through the sky is determined by one’s latitude; this also determines the seasonal shifts in day-length; and during these shifts, the sun rises on different points on the horizon.
+We now know this is due to earth’s axial tilt, but for Ptolemy it was called the obliquity of the ecliptic (the angle of the sun’s path).
+Also, the angle that the sun travels through the sky (straight overhead or nearer the horizon) is determined by one’s latitude; this also determines the seasonal shifts in day-length; and during these shifts, the sun rises on different points on the horizon.
 To add to these already daunting variables, the sun also shifts in speed during the course of the year.
-And finally, Ptolemy had to factor in that the procession of the equinoxes—the ecliptic’s gradual westward motion from year to year.
+And finally, Ptolemy had to factor in the procession of the equinoxes—the ecliptic’s gradual westward motion from year to year.

 The planets turn out to be even more complex.
 For they all exhibit anomalies in their orbits which entail further complications.
 Venus, for example, not only speeds up and slows down, but also seems to go forwards and backwards along its orbit.
 This leads Ptolemy to the adoption of epicylces—little circles which travel along the greater circle, called the “deferent,” of the planet’s orbit.
-But to preserve the circular motion of the deferent, Ptolemy must place the center (called the “eccentric”) away from earth.
-Then, Ptolemy introduces another imaginary circle, around which the planet travels with constant velocity: and the center of this is called the “equant.”
-Thus the planet’s motion was circular around one point (the eccentric) and constant around another (the equant), neither of which coincide with earth.
+But to preserve the circular motion of the deferent, Ptolemy must place the center (called the “eccentric”) away from earth, in empty space.
+Then, Ptolemy introduces another imaginary circle, around which the planet travels with constant velocity: and the center of this is called the “equant,” which is also in empty space.
+Thus the planet’s motion was circular around one point (the eccentric) and constant around another circle (the equant), neither of which coincide with earth (so much for geocentric astronomy).
 In addition to all this, the orbit of Venus is not exactly parallel with the sun’s orbit, but tilted, and its tilt wobbles throughout the year.
-For Ptolemy to account for all this using only the most primitive instruments and without the use of calculus or analytic geometry is an extraordinary feat of patience, vision, and drudgery.
+For Ptolemy to account for all this using only the most primitive observational instruments and without the use of calculus or analytic geometry is an extraordinary feat of patience, vision, and drudgery.

 Even after writing all this, I am not giving a fair picture of the scope of Ptolemy’s achievement.
-This book also includes an extensive star catalogue, with the location and brightness of over one thousand stars.
-He argues strongly for earth’s sphericity and even offers a calculation of earth’s diameter (which was 28% too small).
+This book also includes an extensive star catalogue, with the location and brightness of over one thousand stars observable with the naked eye.
+He argues strongly for earth’s sphericity (so much for a flat earth) and even offers a calculation of earth’s diameter (which was 28% too small).
 Ptolemy also calculates the distance from the earth to the moon, using the lunar parallax (the difference in the moon’s appearance when seen from different positions on earth), which comes out the quite accurate figure of 59 earth radii.
 And all of this is set forth in dry, sometimes baffling prose, accompanied by pages of proofs and tables.
 One can see why later generations of astronomers thought there was little to add to Ptolemy’s achievement, and why Arabic translators dubbed it “the greatest” (from which we get the English name).

 Admittedly, Ptolemy does occasionally include airy metaphysical statements: